evelyh/pick-the-ink/README.md

       - With success return the booking with id
     - PATCH, Body: {all required the info for booking}
       - With success return the updated booking with id
-      - Sends an email to client once artist submit an estimated duration for appointment
+      - Sends an email to the client once the artist submits an estimated duration for the appointment
       - Sends an email to both client and artist notifying them of time changes or confirmation of booking
     - DELETE
       - With success return the deleted booking with id